nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Free and open-source software (FOSS) is software that can be classified as both free software and open-source software.
 FOSS is an inclusive term that covers both free software(FLOSS) and open-source software(OSS).

 Open Source is an approach for the design, development, and distribution of new products & knowledge offering practical accessibility to its source.
-Real open source solutions have a license that is approved by the ree Software Foundation (FSF) (https://www.fsf.org/) or the  Open Source Initiative (OSI) foundation (https://opensource.org/).
+Real open source solutions have a license that is approved by the Free Software Foundation (FSF) (https://www.fsf.org/) or the  Open Source Initiative (OSI) foundation (https://opensource.org/).
 Open source is all about collaboration and Freedom.
 Collaboration is key for developing, applying and using machine learning functionality.

-Software is free software if users have the four essential freedoms:
+Software is free software if users have four essential freedoms:

 - The freedom to run the program as you wish, for any purpose.